ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/helpers/upcast.md

 ```

 <info-box>
-	If you forget to specify these attributes, another converter, e.g. from {@link features/general-html-support General HTML Support feature}, may also handle these attributes resulting in duplicating them in the model.
+	If you forget to specify these attributes, another converter, for example, from the {@link features/general-html-support General HTML Support feature}, may also handle these attributes resulting in duplicating them in the model.
 </info-box>

 ### Changing converter priority

-In case there are more converters with the overlapping `view` patterns already present, you can prioritize your converter in order to override them.
+In case there are more converters with overlapping `view` patterns already present, you can prioritize your converter to override them.
 To do so, use the `converterPriority` property:

 ```js
 editor.conversion